Workshop | So Close and Yet So Far: A Critical Approach to Mobility in the Past

 —–

-Mobility has emerged as a central theme in contemporary archaeological research, driven by both current events and the development and diffusion of scientific techniques that enable use to ask new questions of old materials.
-Advances in bulk and high-resolution multi-isotope analysis, trace element analysis, ancient DNA, dental histomorphometry, and isoscape mapping have enhanced our understanding of human and animal mobility across diverse contexts and spatio-temporal scales, with studies now able to provide detailed reconstructions of life histories and genealogies.
-However, at the same time, there is growing recognition of the complex relationship between archaeology and bioarchaeology, as well as the potential limitations of current methodologies and interpretive frameworks in addressing complex questions of human life in the past.
+Mobility has emerged as a central theme in contemporary archaeological research, driven by both current discussions on modern migration and mobility, as well as the expanded use of scientific techniques that enable us to ask new questions of old materials.
+Bulk and high-resolution multi-isotope analysis, trace element analysis, and ancient DNA, alongside advances in dental histomorphometry and isoscape mapping, have refined our understanding of human and animal mobility in diverse contexts and at multiple scales.
+At the same time, there is increasing awareness of the complex relationship between archaeology and bioarchaeology, and the potential pitfalls of current methodologies and interpretive frameworks for addressing complex questions of human life in the past.

-The contributions to this spring workshop explore methodological advances in and challenges to reconstructing mobility across analytical approaches and archaeo-historical contexts, from the intricacies of isoscaping and kinship relationships, to culturally oriented questions on the definition of ‘non-local’ and ‘local’.
-The event aims to strengthen collaboration between the UK, Germany, and Italy in the field of archaeological science, and to engage university students and a broader audience in debates at the intersection of cutting-edge science and human questions of how we identify and interpret mobility in the past.
-Students and early career researchers are especially welcome.
+The contributions to this spring workshop examine methodological advances and challenges in reconstructing ancient mobility.
+Talks and discussion will address analytical and interpretive approaches to isoscapes, kinship relationships, and culturally oriented questions on the definitions of “non-local” and “local”.
+This event aims to strengthen the collaboration between the UK, Germany, and Italy in the field of archaeological sciences, and to engage university students and a broader academic audience in debates at the intersection of cutting-edge science and human questions of how we identify and interpret mobility in the past.

 Programme